awsdocs/amazon-athena-user-guide/doc_source/vpc-flow-logs.md

 ### CREATE TABLE statement for Amazon VPC flow logs<a name="vpc-flow-logs-create-table-statement"></a>

 The following procedure creates an Amazon VPC table for Amazon VPC flow logs\.
-If you create a flow log with a custom format, you must create a table with fields that match the fields that you specified when you created the flow log in the same order that you specified them\.
+When you create a flow log with a custom format, you create a table with fields that match the fields that you specified when you created the flow log in the same order that you specified them\.

 **To create an Athena table for Amazon VPC flow logs**